-Only those covered High Budget SVOD Programs on which two (2) or more "employees employed by the Producer under the Basic Agreement," as that term is used in Article XIX(a) and in Article XXVIII(a)(2) of the

-Basic Agreement, shall generate residual payments and then only in accordance with the following:
+Only those covered High Budget SVOD Programs on which two (2) or more "employees employed by the Producer under the Basic Agreement," as that term is used in Article XIX(a) and in Article XXVIII(a)(2) of the Basic Agreement,34 shall generate residual payments and then only in accordance with the following:

-- (a) Except as provided in subparagraph (c) below, the Producer shall have the right to use a High Budget SVOD Program on any consumer pay platform (including any domestic or foreign subscription video-on-demand consumer pay platform that is related to or affiliated with the subscription video-on-demand consumer pay platform on which the High Budget SVOD Program was initially exhibited) without payment of residuals. - (b) Except as provided in subparagraph (c) below, Producer shall have the right to use a High Budget SVOD Program on any free-to-the-consumer, advertiser-supported platform without payment of residuals. - (c) If a High Budget SVOD Program is initially exhibited simultaneously on a free-to-the-consumer, advertiser-supported platform and the subscription video-on-demand consumer pay platform (including any domestic or foreign subscription video-ondemand consumer pay platform that is related to or affiliated with the subscription video-on-demand consumer pay platform on which the High Budget SVOD Program was initially exhibited), then Producer shall have a twenty-six (26) consecutive week period of use on the subscription video-on-demand consumer pay platform (including any domestic or foreign subscription video-ondemand consumer pay platform that is related to or affiliated with the subscription video-on-demand consumer pay platform on which the High Budget SVOD Program was initially exhibited), commencing with the first day of use on the subscription video-ondemand consumer pay platform, without the payment of residuals.
+(a) Except as provided in subparagraph (c) below, the Producer shall have the right to use a High Budget SVOD Program on any consumer pay platform (including any domestic or foreign subscription video-on-demand consumer pay platform that is related to or affiliated with the subscription video-on-demand consumer pay platform on which the High Budget SVOD Program was initially exhibited) without payment of residuals.

+(b) Except as provided in subparagraph (c) below, Producer shall have the right to use a High Budget SVOD Program on any free-to-the-consumer, advertiser-supported platform without payment of residuals.

+(c) If a High Budget SVOD Program is initially exhibited simultaneously on a free-to-the-consumer, advertiser-supported platform and the subscription video-on-demand consumer pay platform (including any domestic or foreign subscription video-on-demand consumer pay platform that is related to or affiliated with the subscription video-on-demand consumer pay platform on which the High Budget SVOD Program was initially exhibited), then Producer shall have a twenty-six (26) consecutive week period of use on the subscription videoon-demand consumer pay platform (including any domestic or foreign subscription video-ondemand consumer pay platform that is related to or affiliated with the subscription video-ondemand consumer pay platform that is related to or affiliated with the subscription video-ondemand consumer pay platform that is related to or affiliated with the subscription video-ondemand consumer pay platform on which the High Budget SVOD Program was initially exhibited), commencing with the first day of use on the subscription video-ondemand consumer pay platform of use on the subscription video-ondemand consumer pay platform on which the High Budget SVOD Program was initially exhibited), commencing with the first day of use on the subscription video-ondemand consumer pay platform.

-If the Producer uses the High Budget SVOD Program on a consumer pay platform beyond such twenty-six (26) consecutive week period, then Producer shall pay to the Motion Picture Industry Pension and/or Health Plans 5.4% of the "Producer's gross," as that term is defined in Paragraph 3 of the "Sideletter re Exhibition of Motion Pictures Transmitted Via New Media," realized from any subsequent license which includes use on consumer pay platforms, which "gross" is attributable to use on consumer pay platforms beyond the twenty-six (26) consecutive week period, measured from the first day of use on the subscription video-on-demand consumer pay platform under the first license.
+If the Producer uses the High Budget SVOD Program on a consumer pay platform beyond such twenty-six (26) consecutive week period, then Producer shall pay to the Motion Picture Industry Pension and/or Health Plans 5.4% of the "Producer's gross," as that term is defined in Paragraph 3 of the "Sideletter re Exhibition of Motion Pictures Transmitted

-It is understood and agreed that any employee employed under the terms of the corresponding "Productions Made for New Media" Sideletter in either the Local #52 Agreement or in the Local #161 Agreement shall not be considered an "employee employed under the Basic Agreement" for purposes of Paragraph G.(5) of this Sideletter.
+34 It is understood and agreed that any employee employed under the terms of the corresponding "Productions Made for New Media" Sideletter in either the Local #52 Agreement or in the Local #161 Agreement shall not be considered an "employee employed under the Basic Agreement" for purposes of Paragraph G.(5) of this Sideletter.